mBerasategui-ehu/Logging_tests_PoC/README.md

 # Logging_tests_PoC

-A PoC to test and learn about how docker loggings work :)
+A PoC to test and learn about how loggings work with environment variables for diferent modules in python.